Bill Fralic, star lineman for Pitt and Falcons, dies at 56

 "Bill Fralic is the best," Joe Moore, who worked as Pitt's offensive line coach during Fralic's career, once said.
 "If you can find somebody better, bring him to me.
 I've been privileged to coach some good ones here, but none better than Bill Fralic.
 Those kind only pass through once."

-The Falcons selected Fralic with the second overall pick in the 1985 draft.
-He spent nine seasons in the league, including eight as a fixture with the Falcons.
+Atlanta selected Fralic with the second overall pick in the 1985 draft.
+He spent nine seasons in the league, including eight as one of the few bright spots during a difficult period for the Falcons.
 He was named to the Pro Bowl four times and earned All-Pro honors in 1986 and 1987.
-The NFL placed him on its All-Decade Team for the 1980s.
+The NFL placed him on its All-Decade Team for the 1980s even though Atlanta struggled during much of his career.
+The Falcons went 27-67-1 during Fralic's first six seasons before finally reaching the playoffs in 1991.

-"Bill Fralic was not only an all-time player at the University of Pittsburgh, but also an all-time human being," Pitt football coach Pat Narduzzi said in a statement.
-"His generosity, support and concern for others was unmatched.
-For as hulking a figure as he was, Billy was even larger in his kindness and passion for others."
+Current Atlanta owner Arthur Blank called Fralic a "cornerstone" of the franchise, adding "he was a beloved Falcon, and we will always be grateful for the impact he made here in Atlanta."

-Fralic's playing career ended after the 1993 season with the Detroit Lions.
-He was a radio analyst for Pitt and the Falcons following his retirement.
+Fralic attempted to serve as a whistleblower against what he considered rampant steroid use in the NFL.
+In 1989 he told the U.S. Senate Judiciary committee that "steroid use in football represents a vicious cycle" and estimated that 75 percent of offensive and defensive linemen and tight ends used the performance-enhancing drug.
+Former Vice President Joe Biden, then chairman of the committee, lauded Fralic's candor.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25